4.5 Estimated financial implications for the health budget

 - Estimate net financial implications for the Australian Government health budget for six years using the relevant spreadsheet of the Excel workbook (Subsections 4.5.3)

-Where the proposed medicine or the medicines considered in Subsection 4.3 include medicines with a relevant restriction requiring authorisation by the DHS, estimate the extent of net change in the number of authorisations in each year over six years, taking into account the number of repeats permitted per authorisation.
+Where the proposed medicine or the medicines considered in Subsection 4.3 include medicines with a relevant restriction requiring authorisation by Services Australia, estimate the extent of net change in the number of authorisations in each year over six years, taking into account the number of repeats permitted per authorisation.
 Where applicable, distinguish between authorisations requiring a written application and those requiring a telephone application, and estimate each type separately.

 4.5.2 Net changes to MBS items